Flagler Global Logistics: History

-To better take advantage of its strategic land holdings, and provide scalable third-party logistics, FECI established South Florida Logistics Services as an LLC in Delaware in April 2013.
+To better take advantage of its strategic land holdings, and provide scalable third-party logistics, Florida East Coast Industries established South Florida Logistics Services as an LLC in Delaware in April 2013.
 The company officially incorporated in the state of Florida in May 2013.

 In November 2013, the company underwent a rebranding and changed its name from South Florida Logistics Services to Flagler Global Logistics.

 Services

-Flagler Global Logistics offers consolidation and deconsolidation, multimodal transportation, warehouse management, Foreign Trade Zone, dry and refrigerated cargo services, as well as commercial real estate development..
+Flagler Global Logistics offers consolidation and deconsolidation, multimodal transportation, warehouse management, Foreign Trade Zone, and dry and refrigerated cargo services, as well as commercial real estate development.

 FGL is the only company with direct connectivity to PortMiami, Port Everglades, and Miami International Airport.

 FGL currently operates or is developing, six Class-A logistics and distribution facilities throughout Florida.
-In total, FGL's assets include more than 1 million square feet of move-in ready Class-A warehouse and distribution space, as well as more than 2,000 gross acres of land holdings throughout Florida that could accommodate nearly 24 million square feet of industrial development.
+In total, FGL's assets include more than 1 million square feet of move-in ready, Class-A warehouse and distribution space, as well as more than 2,000 gross acres of land holdings throughout Florida that could accommodate nearly 24 million square feet of industrial development.

-Flagler Global Logistics flagship multimodal distribution complex — South Florida Logistics Center — is located adjacent to the Miami International Airport, with exclusive rail connectivity via the Florida East Coast Railway to South Florida's busiest ports—PortMiami and Port Everglades.
+Flagler Global Logistics flagship multimodal distribution complex—South Florida Logistics Center—is located adjacent to the Miami International Airport, with exclusive rail connectivity via the Florida East Coast Railway to South Florida's busiest ports—PortMiami and Port Everglades.

-The 200+ acre South Florida Logistics Center opened in Nov.
-2013.
+The more-than-200-acre South Florida Logistics Center opened in November 2013.
 Its centerpiece is Flagler Global Logistics’ cold-chain management facility.
 When fully built out, the center will consist up to 2 million square feet of industrial space.
 South Florida Logistics Center is an approved magnet site for Foreign Trade Zone No. 281.
 Tenants include Goodyear and the Flying Food Group.